IdPv5 upgrade guide

 plugin.bat -l

-Now that the install has completed, restart the Shibboleth 4 IdP service using the standard Windows tools and check for deprecation messages in the log files.
+Now the upgrade should be complete, restart the Shibboleth v5 IdP service using the standard Windows tools (services.msc) and check for deprecation messages in the log files.

 Check the IdP process log for any errors and review the warning log for deprecation issues and resolve: